-It is a good idea to clean the solder flux off your board with a toothbrush and isopropyl (not denatured) alcohol, when you are done with your board.
-Most fluxes when left on the board for extended periods of time, will corrode pcb pads and traces.
+It is a good idea to clean the solder flux off your board with a toothbrush and isopropyl (not denatured) alcohol, when you have assembled your board.
+Most fluxes, when left on the board, will corrode pcb pads and traces.
 Additionally, fluxes are not perfect insulators, so can affect the electrical operation of your circuit.

 Splash a little alcohol on the board and scrub with a toothbrush.
-Rinse with clean alcohol and repeat until the board looks flux-free.
+Rinse with clean alcohol and repeat until the board looks, and feels, flux-free.
 Dry it off a little with a paper towel or rag and have a good inspection of your solder joints, to make sure pins are not bridged (shorted) with solder, and that all the solder joints look shiny, smooth, and cover the pads completely.
 Questionable solder joints may be fixed simply by reheating with the soldering iron.